DwanW/challenge/README.md

 The environment for this code is node 12+

-To run the code, in the terminal, run the following command(this run with default)
+To run the code, in the terminal, run the following command(this run with default input)

 ```
 node solution.js